ibm-cloud-docs/assistant/deploy-zendesk.md

       For more information, see [Uploading and installing a private app in Zendesk Chat](https://develop.zendesk.com/hc/en-us/articles/360001069347-Uploading-and-installing-a-private-app){: external}.

-1. Optionally, add an agent avatar image.
-Edit your profile to upload an avatar image.
-The image file that you upload cannot be larger than 50 x 50 pixels and 100 KB.

-1. Click **Save** to finish setting up the connection to the Zendesk Chat service desk.
+1. Click **Save and exit** to finish setting up the connection to the Zendesk Chat service desk.

 When you test the service desk integration, make sure there is at least one agent with `Online` status.
 Agent status is set to `Invisible` unless it is explicitly changed.

 Watch the following 4-minute video to see someone set up a connection to a Zendesk service desk.

+The product user interface is slightly different from the interface that is shown in the video.
+However, the main steps are the same.
+{: note}

 ![Setting up a Zendesk service desk connection](https://www.youtube.com/embed/hegheiqUqiM){: video output="iframe" id="youtubeplayer" frameborder="0" width="560" height="315" webkitallowfullscreen mozallowfullscreen allowfullscreen}